How far did grammar schools aid social mobility in the 1950s?

-This is a poignant story from a guest contributor which gives much food for thought.
-The educational value of her grammar school is self-evident, but she highlights other factors which need addressing if poorer pupils are to be happy in grammar schools.
-Her experiences are very different from my own at the same time in a different grammar school, even though my family was not particularly well-off either - see the other pages on the side menu.
+This page of recollections gives much food for thought.
+The educational value of the contributor's grammar school is self-evident, but she highlights other factors which need addressing if poorer pupils were to be happy in grammar schools.
+Her experiences are very different from my own at the same time in a different grammar school, even though my family was not particularly well-off either.

 I am sure that mine is a very common story.
 It tries to illustrate how my grammar school opened up a different world for me and gave me the chance to grow.